sechick/icu-covid-sim/README-AppA.md

 The ability of care systems to confront the COVID-19 outbreak is a question of effective matching of the supply of resources with the demand of care, including that for ICUs.
 Halting elective nonurgent care demand can convert existing capacity, as might the creative use of discharge from ICU patients to other flexible resources when deemed appropriate.
 Despite these and other creative process improvements in ICUs [8], much more supply may be needed as the COVID-19 arrival rate increases.
 Measures considered include conversion of Post Anaesthesia Care Unit (PACU) space to ICU space, supported by OR teams to support ICU activities, implementation of emergency medical tents, or more generally learnings from prior reports following an influenza epidemic [9].
 For example, the Amsterdam University Medical Centers, location AMC, has increased ICU capacity from 28 beds during regular times to 59 beds at location AMC, at the moment, in anticipation of a potentially massive increase in COVID-19 patients requiring ICU care.

-10. Rhodes, A., Ferdinande, P., Flaatten, H. et al. The variability of critical care bed numbers in Europe.
-Intensive Care Med 38, 1647–1653 (2012). https://doi.org/10.1007/s00134-012-2627-8

 We provide a supply-side simulation model of ICU capacity, as a complement to the demand-side epidemiological models, to help support ICU capacity expansion decisions in order to match treatment capacity with treatment demand.
-The need for such a tool customized to support local and regional decision making is highlighted by the high variability of critical care bed numbers across geographies, for example see [10] for Europe.
+The need for such a tool customized to support local and regional decision making is highlighted by the high variability of critical care bed numbers across geographies [10-11].
 The model allows ICU managers to assess performance metrics as a function of the number of fully resourced ICU beds for COVID-19 and non-COVID-19 patients and the rate of COVID-19 patients presenting to the ICU.
 Performance metrics include the bed occupancy rates, the probability of needing to refer a patient to other facilities due to capacity constraints, and throughput rates.
-This work, therefore, contributes to the health care operations management and simulation fields [11,12].
+This work, therefore, contributes to the health care operations management and simulation fields [12-14].

 ## Methods

-We adapted a previously developed computer simulation model [13] of patient occupancy of ICUs to support hospitals in their capacity decisions for how many beds should be allocated to COVID-19 and non-COVID-19 patients, in the presence of ongoing random arrivals of urgent, unplanned ICU patients.
-Because lengths of stay (LOS) and demand streams for ICU care needs have statistical variation, we use a stochastic queuing model for patient flows in the ICU, consistent with guidance on assessing cost-benefit analysis for health technology assessment [14].
+We adapted a previously developed computer simulation model [15] of patient occupancy of ICUs to support hospitals in their capacity decisions for how many beds should be allocated to COVID-19 and non-COVID-19 patients, in the presence of ongoing random arrivals of urgent, unplanned ICU patients.
+Because lengths of stay (LOS) and demand streams for ICU care needs have statistical variation, we use a stochastic queuing model for patient flows in the ICU, consistent with guidance on assessing cost-benefit analysis for health technology assessment [16].

 The statistical distribution on LOS for non-COVID patients was adapted from AMC ICU data on patient admissions and rejections for the years 2015-2016.
-We adapted the distribution for COVID-19 patients from recent literature [15]: LOS with a median of 8 days, and an interquartile range (IQR) of 8 days, with log-logistic distribution, capped at 28 days.
+We adapted the distribution for COVID-19 patients from recent literature [17]: LOS with a median of 8 days, and an interquartile range (IQR) of 8 days, with log-logistic distribution, capped at 28 days.

 We varied the number of ICU beds for two resources, one designed to handle urgent, unplanned ICU cases that the AMC ICU would normally receive, and another designed to respond to the COVID-19 crisis.
 As mentioned earlier, nonurgent planned patients were rescheduled, so they did not consume ICU resources during the simulated period.